MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 1. Open an Administrator command prompt.

-2. Enter the following command to check availability of the CLI: `az ml admin --help`.
+2. Enter the following command to check availability of the CLI: `az mlserver admin --help` (use `az ml admin --help` for 9.3 or older).
 If you receive the following error: `az: error argument _command_package: invalid choice: ml`, follow the [instructions to re-add the extension to the CLI](https://docs.microsoft.com/machine-learning-server/resources-known-issues#1-missing-azure-ml-admin-cli-extension-on-dsvm-environments
 ).

 ## Enable web service deployment and remote connections